-We have financed our operations primarily with proceeds from sales of our equity securities, private placements, and the exercise of outstanding warrants and stock options.
-Since our inception through September 30, 2018, our operations have been funded with an aggregate of approximately \$56.0 million from the issuance of debt and equity instruments.
+We have financed our operations primarily with proceeds from sales of our equity securities, including our initial public offering (IPO), private placements, a debt offering, public sales of our securities, and the exercise of outstanding warrants and stock options.
+Since our inception through September 30, 2019, our operations have been funded with an aggregate of approximately \$56.3 million from the sale and issuance of equity instruments and debt.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$11,515,740 for the nine months ended September 30, 2018.
-As of September 30, 2018, we had an accumulated deficit of \$35,758,428.
+Our net losses were \$9,328,053 and \$11,515,740 for the nine months ended September 30, 2019 and 2018, respectively.
+Our net losses included \$2,435,539 and \$3,660,173 of non-cash expenses for the nine months ended September 30, 2019 and 2018, respectively.
+Our net losses excluding non-cash expenses were \$6,892,514 and \$7,855,567 for the nine months ended September 30, 2019 and 2018, respectively.
+As of September 30, 2019, we had an accumulated deficit of \$49,276,606.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
-We anticipate incurring increasing expenses as we advance CB4211 through the clinic, conduct pre-clinical development of our other research peptides, continue development of our MBTs and seek to expand our intellectual property portfolio.
+We anticipate incurring increasing expenses as we advance CB4211 through the clinic, and as we conduct preclinical development of our other research peptides, continue development of our MBTs and seek to expand our intellectual property portfolio.